diceky/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ## Step 5 - Set environment variables for su

-Go to '/etc/environment' and add the following 2 lines then reboot the Pi.
+Edit `/etc/environment` and add the following 2 lines then reboot the Pi.

 ```
 export AWS_IOT_CREDENTIALS_ENDPOINT="endpointAddress from Step 3"